 Variations of Damath

 There are different ways to play Damath, but its main rules and guidelines remain the same.
-The only different thing is the numbers written on the chips.
+They only differ in the numbers written on the chips.

 Here are some variations of Damath: